apexfarm/ApexQuery/README.md

 - **Key Updates**
   - Performance is improved by 30%.
 This isn't much compared a 7 vs 10 CPU time difference.
   - Strings become first class citizens.
 Most of the functions only return and accept strings now.
-  - Rarely used features are removed, such as value objects concepts.
+  - Rarely used features are removed, such as value object concepts.
 - **New Features**:
   - [Query Chaining](#22-query-chaining)
   - [Query Template](#23-query-template)